UncleHugo/UncleHugo/README.md

+My name is Ugochukwu Ejelonu.
+I am passionate about Cloud, Data and I.T best practices, constantly learning and eager to tackle new challenges.
+Exploring the vast potential of both cloud and data technology to build scalable and efficient solutions.

 - 🔭  Job interest: Cloud, Data and Devops (Intern or Junior level role)

 - 🌱 I’m currently learning and re-learning SQL, Data Viz, Terraform, Kubernetes, Docker, Cloud and numerous services they render to help individuals and organizations operate seemlessly.